dials/dials/doc/sphinx/documentation/tutorials/3DED/MyD88.rst

 varying model for the diffraction geometry, but are just trying to correct the wrong detector distance.

-At the end of the log we see that the unit cell now looks correct:
+At the end of the log we see that the unit cell now looks more like what we expect:

 .. code-block::

   Final refined crystal model:
   Crystal:
-      Unit cell: 99.080(18), 31.010(18), 54.264(17), 90.0, 107.706(17), 90.0
+      Unit cell: 99.04(4), 31.09(2), 54.29(4), 90.0, 107.71(4), 90.0
       Space group: C 1 2 1

-and the RMSDs still look about as good as before, so refinement appears to have been successful.
-We can see the new detector distance by showing the output experiments
+and the RMSDs still look reasonably good, so refinement appears to have been successful.
+We can see the new detector distance by showing the output experiments file:
-file:

 .. code-block:: bash